griffithlab/civic-client/README.md

 gulp serve:dist
 ```

-Now there's a `./dist` folder with all scripts and stylesheets concatenated, minified, and versioned, also third party libraries installed with bower will be concatenated and minified into `vendors.min.js` and `vendors.min.css` respectively.
+The serve:dist task creates a `./dist` folder with all scripts and stylesheets concatenated, minified, and versioned, also third party libraries installed with bower will be concatenated and minified into `vendors.min.js` and `vendors.min.css` respectively.

 ## Pulling Updates
 As the civic-client is under heavy development, we'll be pushing releases to the master branch at a fairly rapid rate.
 Often, we'll update various packages and modules that are part of the workflow and/or production codebase.
 So after you do a `git pull` to update your local repository, be sure to: